Updegraff09/Regex-Password/README.md

 # Regex-Password
-Using the Regex system and checking if a password fit the criteria
+Using the Regex system and checking if a password fit the criteria.